Further study and funding

 Here are the main sources of PhD funding in the UK:

 The majority of PhD students studying in the UK are funded through UK Research and Innovation (UKRI) studentships.
 For a home student this will cover around £15000 per year for living costs each year of the PhD and around £4000 per year for fees.

-The UK government has announced that starting in the 2021-22 academic year, international PHD students will be eligible for this funding.
-EU, EEA and Swiss nationals will also be able to apply for UKRI funding on the same terms as international students.
+From the the 2021-22 academic year, the UK government increased the amount of this funding available to international PhD students.
+EU, EEA and Swiss nationals are able to apply for UKRI funding on the same terms as international students.
 Note that for these students the £4000 per year may not be sufficient to cover all the fees and students may therefore need to supplement with other sources of funding.